Content Marketing: On-Page Optimization

 What Else Are Search Engines Looking For?

-Every search engine looks at the number of times a word or phrase is mentioned on a page in comparison to all of the content on the page, but this is not the only thing that matters.
-Consider your website content as if it were "food" for search engine spiders.
+Every search engine looks at the number of times a word or phrase mentioned on a page in comparison to all of the content on the page, but this is not the only thing that matters.
+Consider your website material as if it were "food" for search engine spiders.
 Every page is a meal, and just like people, search engine spiders do not want to eat the same thing all of the time.
-Basically, SEO content optimization includes making sure that your pages have all of the following:
+SEO content optimization includes making sure that your pages have all of the following:

 - Unique text content